Geometry Chapter 4 Congruence Exercise 4 Solved Example Problems

 Given:

-In given image AB∥DC and AB=DC.
+In the given image AB∥DC and AB=DC.

 Since ABIICD and AB=DC, hence quadrilateral ABCD is a parallelogram.